csc-training/esiwace-summerschool-2024/B3/L9/docs/gpu_lecture.md

 * Profiling and performance optimisation

 # Interoperability with libraries (BONUS)
-- Often it may be useful to integrate the accelerated OpenACC code with other accelerated libraries
+- Often it may be useful to integrate the accelerated OpenACC code with other accelerated libraries or CUDA code.
 - MPI,  CUBLAS, CUFFT, MAGMA, CULA...
 - mix OpenACC and CUDA: OpenACC for memory management and simple loops, use CUDA for heavy loops.